OSGP/Documentation/Userguide/Installation/setupOSGP.md

 This chapter describes all the steps needed to set-up the open samrt grid platform.

 ### Importing Maven Projects into Eclipse
-Open Eclipse by clicking the shortcut on the Desktop and import the projects:
+Open Eclipse by clicking the shortcut on the Desktop and import the projects.

-File -> Import -> Existing Maven Projects, browse to folder `/home/dev/Sources/OSGP`
+Go to File -> Import -> Existing Maven Projects, browse to folder `/home/dev/Sources/OSGP`

 You will find 5 folders there, import each one (Except Config) in the following order: